sakibull/manifest/docs/wit_use_cases.md

 ### Post downtime activity Task

     * Remove the label from downtime_labels defined in JSON file.
-    * revert the default label changes from jenkins file.
+    * revert the default label changes from jenkins files.

 **Note** - **'owr2_platform-1.0.0'** - default label
    *consist of BA & OR agents.
 So need to update default pool to 'platformci_win_us' or dcgba during downtime.
 Very few builds run on SH agents and there are very    few nodes, so we will not update it to DCGSH for BA or OR shutdown activity.